climatechange-tech/pytools.old/README.md

 **NOTICE**

-* As of Mon Apr 15 2024 this project has been discontinued.
+* As of Mon Apr 16 2024 this project has been discontinued.

 * The reason is that the project was in need of major improvements:
   - Automatic module importations, eliminating:
     - Need of creating a program to set the repository's local directory up.
       This program created another one at the specified directory when asking for it, which contains a function that returns thereof.
+      It is currently stored at the same directory where this README is located at.
     - As a consequence of the previous point, need of implementing a snippet based on 'Path' and 'sys' modules in order to register the repository's local directory in every single module.
   - Huge level-up computation performance
   - Unification of case usages
   - Elimination of redundant conditional and instantiation instructions